jinicha/d47-amazon-price-tracker/README.md

 # Amazon Price Tracker

 ## Introduction
-This is a mini project that sends emails to users when the price of their selected items are lower than a certain value.
+This is a mini project that sends emails to users when the prices of their selected Amazon products are lower than a certain value.